FREEZONEX/FactoryAgent-supos/README.md

 4. Send back to a specific MQTT Topic.
 You'll write programs or use NodeRED to receive the actions the LLM wants to execute from this Topic, then parse and connect to actual devices or systems.

    ![Step 4](/assets/4.jpg)

+## Virtual Factory Simulation

+We also provide a virtual factory simulation that you can use to test Factory Agent without connecting to real industrial equipment.
+This simulation creates a digital twin of a manufacturing facility that publishes real-time data to MQTT topics, allowing you to develop and test your Factory Agent implementation in a realistic environment.

+The simulation includes production processes, resource management, financial metrics, and random disruptions that require adaptive strategies - perfect for demonstrating how LLMs can make operational decisions in industrial settings.

+For complete documentation on setting up and using the virtual factory, see [Factory Simulation Documentation](/factorySim/README.MD).

 ## Installation